Cubin1215/NBA-Archetype-classification-and-performance/NBA_Archetype_Classification_Analysis.md

 fig_all.show()
 ```

+**📊 CHART OUTPUT: Combined Radar Chart**
+*When you run this code, you'll see an interactive radar chart showing all 13 archetypes with different colors.
+Each archetype will be represented as a filled polygon, making it easy to compare their statistical profiles across all metrics.*

 **Chart Interpretation:**
 - **Radius (r-axis):** Represents the scaled value (0-1) for each statistic
 - **Angle (theta-axis):** Represents different statistical categories